With unemployment rates at historical lows, some employers may use a tuition assistance program as a tool to attract, engage and retain employees.

 3. Cost of Benefit

-This is no doubt an expensive benefit so you need to make sure your church budget can absorb this as a church employee benefit.
+This is undoubtedly an expensive benefit, so you must ensure your church budget can absorb it as a church employee benefit.

 4. Approval Process